 B-203.a: Informing Schools of Pre-K Partnerships

-Boards must annually inform the local education agencies (LEAs), such as school districts and open enrollment charter schools in their workforce area, about opportunities to partner with child care providers in order to expand access to and provide facilities for pre-K programs.
+Boards must annually inform the local education agencies (LEAs), such as school districts and open enrollment charter schools in their workforce areas, about opportunities to partner with child care providers in order to expand access to and provide facilities for pre-K programs.

 Boards may determine the most effective way to communicate with LEAs in their workforce areas but are encouraged to share information in writing with LEA leadership and school boards.

-If Boards are aware that a CCS program has secured a pre-K partnership agreement with an LEA, they must indicate this in The Workforce Information System of Texas (TWIST).
+If Boards are aware that a CCS program has secured a pre-K partnership agreement with an LEA, they must indicate this in the child care case management system, Texas Child Care Connection (TX3C).
 Boards may reference TA Bulletin 300, issued July 1, 2022, and titled “Prekindergarten Partnerships,” which provides information, resources, and direction on implementing this requirement.

 B-300: Board Policies for Child Care Services